-Communicate how much time you estimate it will take to complete training.
-If employees know it will take less than 30 minutes to complete training, they are more likely to do it.
+- Communicate how much time you estimate it will take to complete training.
+If employees know it will take less than 30 minutes, they are more likely to do it.

-Audit for completion -- this is expected for many types of certifications.
-In fact, many supplier agreements are expecting proof of cybersecurity.
+- Audit for completion -- this is expected for many types of certifications.
 Use the audit to gently remind employees that are offside in a one-one conversation.

 Add cybersecurity awareness training